DFreds/dfreds-module-docs/docs/premium-modules/status-effects/index.md

 A FoundryVTT module that allows configuring and editing of the status effects.

+## Features

+- Adds a new button to the token config for new status effects
+- Provides a simple to use config sheet to drag/drop or create new status effects
+- Optionally allows hiding the default status effects HUD button

 ## Let Me Sell You This

 Wouldn't it be cool if you could manipulate the status effects that appear on